 Record of Personal Best Times (New Track 2016 onwards)

-Steve Harris - 53 years old.
+Steve Harris - 56 years old.
 Essex born, but raised in Swindon, Steve is an undoubted legend of the sport.
 He transferred to A&T for the 2018 season, having previously raced for Swindon, Bristol St. George, Heckmondwike, Horspath and Poole, as well as Bydgoszcz, Kalety and Swietochlowice in Poland.
 A former Gt.
 Britain team manager, Steve won the 1999 World Individual title in Poland.
-He is the current British Grand Veterans Individual Champion, six times British Veterans Champion, three times World Veteran Individual Champion, seven times British Indoor Individual Champion and five times British Indoor Veterans Individual Champion.
+He is the current British Indoor Grand Veterans Individual Champion, six times British Veterans Champion, three times World Veteran Individual Champion, seven times British Indoor Individual Champion and five times British Indoor Veterans Individual Champion.
 Throw in several British Team Championship wins, both indoors and outdoors, and Premier/ Elite League title wins with Horspath, and Steve is the most decorated rider of all time.
-He holds the all time record for British Individual title wins at all levels, currently standing at 19, and has made an all time record number of 25 British Open Individual Final appearances.
+He holds the all time record for British Individual title wins at all levels, currently standing at 21, and has made an all time record number of 25 British Open Individual Final appearances.
 Steve was a member of both the England team which won the Veterans World Cup and the Gt.
 Britain team which won the Veterans Federations Cup, in Poland in 2019.

 Return to Home Page